andrew/ultimate-awesome/README.md

 - [awesome-jwt](https://github.com/iamchathu/awesome-jwt) - ⚡️ A collection of awesome things regarding JSON Web Tokens.
 Feel free to contribute!.
 - [awesome-blockchain](https://github.com/iNiKe/awesome-blockchain) - Awesome of Blockchain, ICO, ₿itcoin, Cryptocurrencies.
 - [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
-- [awesome-psychology-projects](https://github.com/jasiek-net/awesome-psychology-projects) - Technological projects related to psychology and mental health.
 - [awesome_science](https://github.com/Julie-Fabre/awesome_science) - A curated list of awesome resources for science and academia.
-- [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
-Written by some people at Khoury Finance.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-xiangqi](https://github.com/lucaferranti/awesome-xiangqi) - An awesome list of xiangqi related resources.
 - [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.